Chapter 1 Resurrections

 “Hello Adilah,” called back a voice.
 “May I come in?”

-“Yes,” answered Adilah politely, presuming this place belonged to the voice.
+“Yes,” answered Adilah politely, presuming the voice belonged to the owner of this home.

 The door opened with a slight creak.
-A man stood in the door smiling and holding a mirror.
+A man peered around the door smiling and holding a hand mirror.
 Somehow, despite all she’d been through at the hands of men, she sensed this man was not a threat to her.
+There was a kindness in his eyes like nothing she had ever encountered before.

 “Here,” he offered her the mirror.